Lars Nootbaar Player Props: Cardinals vs. Royals

 Lars Nootbaar At The Plate

-- Among qualified hitters, he ranks 25th in batting average, while his on-base percentage ranks 14th and he is 54th in slugging.
+- Among the qualified hitters in MLB, he ranks 17th in batting average, ninth in on-base percentage, and 47th in slugging.

-- Nootbaar enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .316 with one homer.
+- Nootbaar will look to extend his five-game hitting streak.
+He's batting .450 with one homer in his last outings.

-- In 66.7% of his 84 games this season, Nootbaar has picked up at least one hit.
-He's also had 23 multi-hit games.
+- Nootbaar has picked up a hit in 67.1% of his 85 games this year, with at least two hits in 28.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.